latture/tresta/README.md

 ------------
 This program is used for visualization of 3D truss structures.
-A truss is defined using CSV files to specify nodal positions, connections between nodes, and (optionally) displacements.
+A truss is defined using CSV files to specify nodal positions, connections between nodes (elements), elemental properties, and (optionally) displacements.
 The path to each of these files is specified using a JSON document.
 For example,

     {
-        "nodes" : "/path/to/nodes.csv"
+        "nodes" : "/path/to/nodes.csv",
-        "elems" : "/path/to/elems.csv"
+        "elems" : "/path/to/elems.csv",
+        "props" : "/path/to/elems.csv",
         "displacements" : "/path/to/displacements.csv"
     }

-The `"nodes"` and `"elems"` keys must be present.
+The `"nodes"`, `"elems"`, and `"props"` keys must be present.
 If `"displacements"` are provided then both the original and deformed truss structure is rendered.
 This configuration file is used by tresta to load the structure.
 After launching the tresta binary, open a valid configuration file to display the structure.